Jaclav/MemberSorter/README.md

-# MemberSorter
+# What does it do?
-It sorts the list of MS Teams meeting member
+It sorts the list of MS Teams meeting member by surname